yoyoberenguer/NE555-timer-/README.md

 ground level.
 The signal can also be a sine with the same settings (0-5v) with a DC offset of 2.5 V

 For the comaparators, we are using the IC AS358 `in open loop` to behave like a comparator.
-The AS358 is a (low power dual operational amplifuers that can operates with a wide ranges of power supply voltages (in single supply mode 3v - 36V).
+The AS358 is a (low power dual operational amplifier that can operates with a wide ranges of power supply voltages (in single supply mode 3v - 36V).
 It as also a low input bias current of 20nA and low input offset voltages of 2mv, for those reasons a single AS358 is used in the diagram for U1A & U1B.